1wheel/talks/tiny-tools/talk.md

 default on techiqal debt!
 -->
 ## frameworks become unwieldy
-  - unnecessary abstractions
+  - Unnecessary abstractions
-  - higher barrier to entry
+  - Higher barrier to entry

 <!--  -->
 ## reusing code is trickier
-- start project by copying/pasting bl.ocks
+- Start project by copying/pasting bl.ocks
-- forage through old code for useful bits & bobs
+- Forage through old code for useful bits & bobs

 <!-- working with much lower primatives than ggplot or something - tons of flexablitiy, but even doing something simple is hard -->